pdubroy/tlogger/README.markdown

 - it can log a few things that Spectator can't, like when javascript on a web page changes window.location.href.

-tlogger was originally developed for web browsing study performed in late 2008 by Patrick Dubroy at the University of Toronto.
-The "t" stands for *tab*, or maybe *Toronto* -- take your pick.
+tlogger was originally developed for web browsing study performed in late 2008 by [Patrick Dubroy](http://dubroy.com) at the University of Toronto.
+The "t" stands for "tab", or maybe "Toronto" -- take your pick.

+The tlogger source is managed on GitHub at <http://github.com/pdubroy/tlogger/>.

 ## License